Sieep-Coding/luniv-strings/readme.md

 # Inspiration
 The inspiration is primarily from [plexis](https://github.com/plexis-js/plexis/).

-Where they are similar, I believe my code checks for more edge-cases and is written in an expressive manner using `functions`
+Where they are similar, I believe my code checks for edge-cases better and is written in an expressive manner using `functions`.